Historic cemeteries offer Halloween tours of famous dead

 The non-profit organization offers 15 tours a week in St. Louis Cemetery No. 1 and Lafayette Cemetery No. 1, she said.

-At St. Louis Cemetery No. 1, tourists often mark the grave of rumored voodoo queen Marie Laveau, a 19th-century Creole hairdresser who lived in New Orleans, with three red X‘s, she said.
+At St. Louis Cemetery No. 1, tourists often mark the grave of rumoured voodoo queen Marie Laveau, a 19th-century Creole hairdresser who lived in New Orleans, with three red X‘s, she said.